tamerlaneviewer/tamerlane/README.md

 You can replace the `iiif-content` URL with any IIIF manifest you wish to display.

+## 🔗 Compatibility

+Tamerlane is built using the [maniiifest parser](https://github.com/jptmoore/maniiifest).
+To test your manifest or collection with this parser use the following [online validator](https://maniiifest.onrender.com/).

 ## 💬 Feedback

 Encountered a bug or have a feature request?
 Please [raise an issue](https://github.com/tamerlaneviewer/tamerlane/issues) on the GitHub repository.